plovanpete/dealscoverCS3980project/README.md

 **index.html**: The HTML file that is rendered onto the page, uses Bootstrap for styling the buttons, text, and list.

-**script.js**: The javascript file that handles the logic and displays messages if things are not filled.
+**script.js**: The javascript file that handles the logic, sending requests to backend, and displays messages if things are not filled.
 Page is automatically updated each time a deal/coupon is created, updated, or deleted.

 ## Roadmap:
 The document and outline can be found here for final project: